Whatsapp Icon

 • Consult Your Healthcare Provider: If menstrual changes become too difficult to manage or are causing significant discomfort, it's important to consult with your healthcare provider.
 They may suggest treatments like hormonal contraceptives to help regulate your menstrual cycle or other supportive care options.

 Understanding the relationship between hormonal therapy and menstrual cycles is key for individuals undergoing cancer treatment.
-While changes to the menstrual cycle can be a common side effect, adopting a proactive approach in managing these effects can significantly improve quality of life during treatment.
+While changes to the menstrual cycle can be a common side effect, adopting a proactive approach to managing these effects can significantly improve the quality of life during treatment.

 Conclusion